-- Marital Status Personal Exemption Allowed Amount Claimed EMPLOYEE: 1.
+Marital Status Personal Exemption Allowed Amount Claimed EMPLOYEE: 1.
 Single Enter \$6,000 as exemption ▶ \$ File this form with your employer.
 Otherwise, you 2.
 Marital Status (a) Spouse NOT employed: Enter \$12,000 \$ must withhold Mississippi income tax from the full amount of your wages.
 (Check One) (b) Spouse IS employed: Enter that part of \$12,000 claimed by you in multiples of \$500.
 See instructions 2(b) below.▶ \$ 3.
 Head of Family Enter \$9,500 as exemption.
 To qualify as head of family, you must be single and have a dependent living in the home with you.
 See instructions 2(c) and 2(d)below \$ EMPLOYER: Keep this certificate with your records.
 If the employee is believed to have claimed excess exemption, the Department of Revenue should be 4.
 Dependents Number Claimed You may claim \$1,500 for each dependent, other than for taxpayer and spouse, who receives chief support from you and who qualifies as a dependent for Federal income tax purposes.
 A head of family may claim \$1,500 for each dependent excluding the one which qualifies you as head of family.
 Multiply number of dependents claimed by you by \$1,500.
 Enter amount claimed \$ advised.
 5. Age and blindness • Age 65 or older Husband Wife Single • Blind Husband Wife Single Multiply the number of blocks checked by \$1,500.
 Enter the amount claimed ▶ Note: No exemption allowed for age or blindness for dependents. ş 6.
 TOTAL AMOUNT OF \$ 7.
-Additional doll agreed to by yo \$ Military Spouses Residency Relief Act Exemption from Mississippi Withholding Civil Relief, a Relief Act, and "Exempt" on Lin Form DD-2058 and conditions set forth under the Service Member s amended by the Military Spouses Residency have no Mississippi tax liability, write e 8.
-You must attach a copy of the Federal d a copy of your Military Spouse ID Card to ur employer can validate the exemption claim
+Additional doll agreed to by yo \$ Military Spouses Residency Relief Act Exemption from Mississippi Withholding Civil Relief, a Relief Act, and "Exempt" on Lin Form DD-2058 and 3.
+If you meet the conditions set forth under the Service Member Civil Relief, as amended by the Military Spouses Residency Relief Act, and have no Mississippi tax liability, write "Exempt" on Line 8.
+You must attach a copy of the Federal Form DD-2058 and a copy of your Military Spouse ID Card to this form so your employer can validate the exemption claim